narmeenshafqat/zleaks/README.md

 The address mapper file determines the logical device type of the target device and binds it with Network address, MAC address and Manufacturer identifier, that aids in device analysis.

-Note: You might need to import pandas, numpy and pyshark if not already installed.
+Note: You might need to import pandas, numpy and pyshark if not already installed..